There are still bugs

 KNOWN_BUGS document has a sibling document known as

-instead and the issue is closed.
-We don't keep TODO items in the issue
+TODO document and the issues are closed.
+We don't keep TODO items open in the issue tracker.

-If the issue is rather a bug and not a missing feature or functionality, it
+If an issue is rather a bug and not a missing feature or functionality, it is listed in

 Closing off stalled bugs